Hunlock History, Family Crest & Coats of Arms

 The surname Hunlock was first found in Derbyshire where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the 13th century when they held estates in that shire.

-Important Dates for the Hunlock family
+Early History of the Hunlock family

 This web page shows only a small excerpt of our Hunlock research.
 Another 137 words (10 lines of text) covering the years 1643, 1510, 1600, 1093, 1153, 1486, 1537, 1455, 1487, 1703, 1690, 1692 and 1703 are included under the topic Early Hunlock History in all our PDF Extended History products and printed products wherever possible.